 - First test grades returned and students prepare for major midterm exams.

 - Students maintain close connections to their friends and partners from home.

 - Consequences of behavior and decision making arise.

-- Midterm papers and exams are returned, giving students a good idea of their progress
+- Midterm papers and exams are returned, giving students a good idea of their progress in some classes.

 - Roommate friendships could strengthen, or challenges could become clearer and intensify.

 - Many exams and papers are due before Thanksgiving break.